jamestut/heif-decoder/README.md

 3. run `cmake ../srcs`
 4. run `cmake --build . -j (numthrd) `, where `(numthrd)` is the number of threads to spawn by cmake to speed up build process.

-After the `heif` module has been built successfully, `cd` to the base directory of this repository, and run `make` to build this program (or `make heifread_static` to build the statically linked version of this program).
+After the `heif` module has been built successfully, `cd` to the base directory of this repository, and run `make` to build this program.